 We all have things we can be grateful for.
 Whether it is your health, your family, your pet, the food on your table, the many people working at hospitals, grocery stores, warehouses, pharmacies, delivery drivers, and many others who are working tirelessly at the frontlines to support all of us and the community.

 Be sure to also practice self-gratitude.
-Reflect on what you are doing well, or what you have accomplished (no matter how small), think of your personal strengths that are helping you and the people in your life positively handle this crisis.
+Reflect on what you are doing well, or what you have accomplished (no matter how small), think of your personal strengths that are helping you and the people in your life.
 It’s important we give as much compassion to ourselves as we do others.
 Adding simple touches to your most frequented rooms to inspire you or put you in a positive mindset are also great.
 One friend framed simple positive affirmations in her home work space so she is able to look at them where she spends the most time every day.

 5. Start a Side Hustle

 Nearly half (45%) of U.S. workers say they earn extra income on the side (according to a 2019 Bankrate.com report).
 As the economy feels uncertain and many individuals are impacted financially, having multiple streams of income has become top of mind for many.

 This could be the perfect time for you to consider pursuing one or more Side Hustles based on your lifestyle, schedule, skill set, and income needs.
 Some areas for side hustles include care workers, package and grocery delivery, grocery shopping, and online tutoring & teaching.